Azzamean-zz/the-pantry/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 5.3.0 =
+Introducing Improved UI for advanced search functionality, WooCommerce 4.9.0 compatible, Avoid clearing search when switching between simple & advanced search and fixes related to Advanced search functionality not working, Fix vulnerability code reported by Jetpack scan, Dashboard appears blank in some cases and other important fixes and updates.
+Recommended upgrade.

+= 5.2.0 =
+WordPress 5.6 & WooCommerce 4.8.0 compatible, Updates related to Alphabetically sorted list of multi-select custom taxonomies in inline edit, Fixes related to Bulk Edit / Batch Update not working when trying to update the entire search result, 'Billing Postcode' & 'Shipping Postcode' only accepting numeric values for Orders & Subscriptions dashboard and other important fixes and updates.
+Recommended upgrade.

 = 5.1.0 =
 WooCommerce 4.7.0 compatible, Important updates in StoreApps Connector and other important fixes and updates.
 Recommended upgrade.